jhu-dvrk/dvrk-readthedocs/docs/pages/kit/from_ISI/Classic/SUJ.rst

      da Vinci Classic, SUJ for PSM3 lift motor

-* There is a button attached with a velcro strap to the active arm PSM3.
+* There is a button attached with a Velcro strap to the active arm PSM3.
 This button can be toggle up or down to control the height of the SUJ-PSM3